dddrrreee/cs140e-20win/labs/15-vm-ops/PRELAB.md

 targets so it is done always and any deviation automatically flagged.
 If you have output that changes but is not essential, prefix it with a string of some kind (e.g., `DEBUG:`) so you can `grep` it out.

+Obviously, after each lab we should have been putting the code in `libpi` as a commit point, and also adding automatic tests to the build to make sure the code didn't get broken.
+Next year...